pawelzell/type-aware-scheduler-k8s/README.md

 `kind load docker-image type-aware-scheduler`

-Once cluster is set up, metrics-server is up and running, a scheduler docker image is load into cluster, you can deploy the scheduler with:
+Once cluster has been set up, metrics-server is up and running, a scheduler docker image is load into cluster, you can deploy the scheduler with:

 `kubectl apply -f core-scheduler/deployment.yaml`